chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 Two kinds of relationships
 ===================

 Think of the exercise we did with the cards in the first class, where we described our four objects with two attributes: color ("red"/"green") and function ("holds"/writes").
 Each of the individual objects had a single color and function ("The red mug holds").
 Conversely each color or function could have many objects; we could have many green objects or many objects that write.
-Thus we can informally say that there is a "one to many" relationship between color and objects, or function and objects.
+Thus we can say that there is a "one-to-many" relationship between color and objects.
+There is a separate one-to-many relationship between function and color.

 On the other hand, we could easily imagine a situation where each object was described with more than one color ("The highlighter is green and black"), so that the relationship was two-way: a single color could have many objects, but each object could have many colors.
 In that situation we might say that we had a "many-to-many" relationship between objects and colors.